 the poet, your friend.

-It might seem odd to end such a peaceful poem with a prophecy of his own death.
-But this poem is not a piece of escapism.
-Horace’s paradise is a human one, and he is very aware of the realities of mortality.
-Nevertheless the scene of his funeral does not intrude, and the ending is a very peaceful one.
-Horace is not effusive or self-pitying.
-All he asks for is a single tear, one that is he feels is owed to him as a poet and a friend.
-The mock-dignity of his imperial invitation to Septimius is gently humorous and adds a quiet charm to this quiet ending.
+It might seem odd to end such a peaceful poem with a prophecy of his own death, but this is not fanciful escapism.
+Horace is ever aware of his own mortality.
+Nevertheless, the scene of his funeral does not intrude.
+Horace is not effusive or self-pitying – all he asks for is a single tear, one that he feels is his due as a poet and friend.
+There is mock-dignity in his imperial reference to a debt owed that adds a gentle charm to this quiet scene.

-Before the Emperor Augustus’ victory at Actium in 31 BC the Roman state had been rocked by decades of uncertainty and civil war.
-Horace fought against Augustus and lost everything, he had to rebuild his life from scratch.
-However, the years of Augustus’ reign were predominantly ones of peace and prosperity, a golden age for Rome.
-Horace’s poetry made him a favourite of the Emperor and he enjoyed a prosperous old age.
-Many of Horace’s poems describe a farm in Sabine that was given to him by his great friend Maecenas.
-It must have been a beautiful place, a haven from the busy city and warring provinces.
-The intense relief in finding such peace after a youth dominated by the anxiety and horror of war is something found in many of the great poets of Rome’s Golden Age, and I think Ode 2.6 must be read with this history in mind.
-Horace is not an idealist.
-He is fully aware of the realities of war and death.
-But now he has found his little corner of the world.
-He can spend his days in his beloved Italian countryside where he, a weary soldier, lives out his days in the company of his dear friends.
+Before Emperor Augustus’ victory at Actium in 31 BC the Roman state had been rocked by decades of uncertainty and civil war.
+Horace fought against Augustus and lost everything.
+However, the years of Augustus’ reign were predominantly ones of peace and prosperity, and Horace was able to enjoy a comfortable old age after his poetry made him a favourite at court.
+Many of Horace’s poems describe a farm in Sabine that was given to him by his friend Maecenas, a haven from the busy city and warring provinces.
+The intense relief in finding such stability after a youth dominated by the anxiety and horror of war is a recurring theme of the poetry of Rome’s Golden Age, and Ode 2.6 should be read with this context in mind.
+Horace is grateful to now spend his time in his beloved Italian countryside where he, a weary soldier, can live out his days in the company of dear friends.